tgross/devopsdaysmsp2018/content/_index.md

 {{% note %}}
 Back in March a self-driving car operated by Uber killed a pedestrian.
 The NTSB investigation is still ongoing, but what is clear is that the vehicle had no business being operated without direct supervision.
-The sensing system had lots of false positives that caused it to brake erratically.
+The collision detection system had lots of false positives that caused it to brake erratically.
 So they turned the braking system off.
 But apparently that message never got to the folks who'd turned off the vehicles' own automatic braking nor to the attendee of the vehicle.
 So the vehicle "saw" the pedestrian and did nothing.
 {{% /note %}}

 ---